Mwagiru/portfolio/README.md

 9. include a detailed README file(just to make it easy for people to understand your project)
 ## link to project's github pages
 [project's github link] (https://github.com/Mwagiru/portfolio.git)
-## copyright info
+## copyright info and license info
+MIT License

-Copyright (c) 2022 All Rights Reserved Landing Page
+Copyright (c) 2022 Mwagiru